facebook/react-native/docs/Troubleshooting.md

 $ react-native start --port=8088
 ```

+If running on device from Xcode, you'll also need to update 8081 to your chosen port in `node_modules/react-native/React/React.xcodeproj/project.pbxproj`

 You will also need to update your applications to load the JavaScript bundle from the new port.

 ### NPM locking error